 Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

 F. hepatica is the sheep and cattle liver fluke.
-Incidental human fascioliasis, acquired by eating watercress contaminated by sheep or cattle dung, occurs in Europe, Africa, China, and South America but is rare in the US.
+Incidental human fascioliasis, acquired by eating watercress contaminated by sheep or cattle dung, occurs in Europe, Africa, China, and South America but is rare in the United States.

-Acute infection can cause abdominal pain, hepatomegaly, nausea, vomiting, intermittent fever, urticaria, eosinophilia, malaise, and weight loss due to liver damage.
+Acute fascioliasis infection can cause abdominal pain, hepatomegaly, nausea, vomiting, intermittent fever, urticaria, malaise, and weight loss due to liver damage.

-Heavy infection can cause sclerosing cholangitis and biliary cirrhosis.
+Heavy infection can cause sclerosing cholangitis Primary Sclerosing Cholangitis (PSC) Primary sclerosing cholangitis (PSC) is patchy inflammation, fibrosis, and strictures of the bile ducts that has no known cause.
+However, 80% of patients with PSC also have inflammatory bowel... read more and biliary cirrhosis.
 Ectopic lesions may occur in the intestinal wall, lungs, or other organs.

 Loss of detectable antibodies occurs 6 to 12 months after cure.